 Where:

-Monomer VOC emissions = monomer volatile organic compounds emissions calculated using the monomer volatile organic compounds emission equation for each operation included in the average, kilograms.
+Monomer VOC emissions = monomer volatile organic compounds emissions calculated using the monomer volatile organic compounds emission equation for each operation included in the average in kilograms;

-PVR = weighted-average monomer volatile organic compounds emission rate for production resin used in the past 12 month, kilograms per megagram.
+PVR = weighted-average monomer volatile organic compounds emission rate in kilograms per megagram for production resin used in the past 12 months;

-MR = Mass of production resin used in the past 12 month, megagrams.
+MR = Mass of production resin in megagrams used in the past 12 months;

-PVPG = weighted-average monomer volatile organic compounds emission rate for pigmented gel coat used in the past 12 month, kilograms per megagram.
+PVPG = weighted-average monomer volatile organic compounds emission rate in kilograms per megagram for pigmented gel coat used in the past 12 months;

-MPG = mass of pigmented gel coat used in the past 12 month, megagrams.
+MPG = mass of pigmented gel coat in megagrams used in the past 12 months;

-PVCG = weighted-average monomer volatile organic compounds emission rate for clear gel coat used in the past 12 month, kilograms per megagram.
+PVCG = weighted-average monomer volatile organic compounds emission rate in kilograms per megagram for clear gel coat used in the past 12 months;

-MCG = Mass of clear gel coat used in the past 12 month, megagrams.
+MCG = Mass of clear gel coat in megagrams used in the past 12 months;

-PVTR = Weighted-average monomer volatile organic compounds emission rate for tooling resin used in the past 12 month, kilograms per megagram.
+PVTR = Weighted-average monomer volatile organic compounds emission rate in kilograms per megagram for tooling resin used in the past 12 months;

-MTR = Mass of tooling resin used in the past 12 month, megagrams.
+MTR = Mass of tooling resin in megagrams used in the past 12 months;

-PVTG = Weighted-average monomer volatile organic compounds emission rate for tooling gel coat used in the past 12 month, kilograms per megagram.
+PVTG = Weighted-average monomer volatile organic compounds emission rate in kilograms per megagram for tooling gel coat used in the past 12 months;

-MTG = Mass of tooling gel coat used in the past 12 month, megagrams.
+MTG = Mass of tooling gel coat in megagrams used in the past 12 months.

+This demonstration shall be conducted at the end of the first 12-month averaging period and at the end of every subsequent month for only those operations that are included in the average.

-(3) Equation 4 to compute the weighted-average monomer volatile organic compounds emission rate for the previous 12 month for each open molding resin and gel coat operation included in the average to apply the results in Equation 3.
+(3) to compute the weighted-average monomer volatile organic compounds emission rate for the previous 12 months for each open molding resin and gel coat operation use Equation 4 below:

-Equation 4:

-n

-∑ (Mi PVi)

-i=1

-PVOP =

-n

-∑ (Mi)

-i=1
+PVOP=i=1n(Mi*PVi)i=1nMi

 Where:

-PVOP = weighted-average monomer volatile organic compounds emission rate for each open molding operation (PVR, PVPG, PVCG, PVTR, and PVTG) included in the average, kilograms of monomer volatile organic compounds per megagram of material applied.
+PVOP = weighted-average monomer volatile organic compounds emission rate in kilograms of monomer volatile organic compounds per megagram of material applied for each open molding operation (PVR, PVPG, PVCG, PVTR, and PVTG) included in the average;

-Mi = mass or resin or gel coat i used within an operation in the past 12 month, megagrams.
+Mi = mass or resin or gel coat i in megagrams used within an operation in the past 12 months;

-n = number of different open molding resins and gel coats used within an operation in the past 12 month.
+n = number of different open molding resins and gel coats used within an operation in the past 12months;

-PVi = the monomer volatile organic compounds emission rate for resin or gel coat i used within an operation in the past 12 month, kilograms of monomer volatile organic compounds per megagram of material applied.
+PVi = the monomer volatile organic compounds emission rate for resin or gel coat i in kilograms of monomer volatile organic compounds per megagram of material applied used within an operation in the past 12months.
 Equations in Table 2 shall be used to compute PV.
+The calculated averages from Equation 4 shall be used as the weighted-average values in Equation 3.

 Table 2 Compliant Materials Monomer Volatile Organic Compounds Content for Open Molding Resin and Gel Coat.